ZPESystems/Ansible/examples/playbooks/system-roles/Managed_Devices_report/README.md

 - OpenSearch reachable on the target Nodegrid reports host via `https://localhost:9200`
 - Client certificate/key files present on the reports host for report-policy validation tasks

-# Example
+# Use Case Example: 3 Nodegrid devices
-The following example considers two Nodegrid devices, each one manages multiple target devices.
-The device `ngmanager1` is defined with the `reports` role in the Ansible inventory.
+This example considers three Nodegrid devices, each one manages multiple target managed-devices.
+Therein, the device `ngmanager1` is defined with the `reports` role in the Ansible inventory, and it is the one which will host the inventory information and provide access to the report dashboard.
+The following diagram depicts the example setup.

 ```mermaid
 ---